For AI agents and LLMs: a structured documentation index is available at /llms.txt. Every page has a Markdown sibling — append .md to any URL.

 Generate a customer authentication token

-Get the Paddle ID for the customer that you want to present payment methods for, then send a POST request to the /customers/{customer_id}/auth-token endpoint to generate an authentication token.
+Get the Paddle ID for the customer that you want to present payment methods for, then use the API to generate an authentication token.

-For security, authentication tokens are not stored and cannot be retrieved later.
+For security, authentication tokens aren't stored and can't be retrieved later.
 They're valid for 30 minutes.

 Pass the customer authentication token to Paddle.js